-1 In accordance with article VIII the agreement came into force on 30 March 1950, the date on which the Government of Belgium notified the Government of the United States of America of its ratification by Belgium.
+1 Came into force on 28 March 1950, by notification, given by the Government of Luxembourg to the Government of the United States of America, of the ratification of the Agreement by Luxembourg, in accordance with article VIII.

-2 United Nations, Treaty Series, Volume 34, page 243.
+2 United Nations, Treaty Series, Vol. 34, p.
+243.